emerge-lang/compiler/roadmap.md

     // gets rewritten to
     for i in 0.rangeTo(10) { /* ... */ }
     ```
-33. general iterable types
-    * Like Java Iterable<T>, D ranges, ... ?
-    * for each over iterable
 34. Stdlib basics
     * some good standard collections
     * ArrayList, LinkedList, (De)Queue, Stack, ...